 Welcome to the Writing Center!

-The Writing Center is a collaborate space where students, faculty, staff, and alumni come together to discuss and improve writing.
+The Writing Center is a collaborative space where students, faculty, staff, and alumni come together to discuss and improve writing.
 Our consultants are highly trained graduate and undergraduate students in a variety of majors.
 We assist clients with any stage of the writing process – from brainstorming to making final edits – and we encourage clients to make appointments early in their writing process.
 Our consultants can help with any kind of writing, including class papers, presentations, group projects, resumes and cover letters, and creative writing work.
 In addition to one-on-one appointments, we hold regular workshops, social events, and Write-In Days to provide students a place to learn about writing and meet our fantastic consultants.
 And, the center can be used as a study space too!
 We have computers, comfy chairs, and lots of candy to help you be productive.
 Finally, remember that all of our appointments can be held in-person or online.
-If a client cannot come into the center, he or she can chat with us through our WConline system.
+If a client cannot come into the center, he or she can chat with us through our WConline system or a Skype Conference Call.

 Writing Center Objectives